 Wednesday 24 June 2026

-Don't miss the Sydney Town Hall Concert – She Made a Difference, a spectacular celebration of 140 years of Walking in the Light, where MLC School musicians will delight and provoke all your senses.
+Don't miss the Sydney Town Hall Concert – She Makes a Difference, a spectacular celebration of 140 years of Walking in the Light, where MLC School musicians will delight and provoke all your senses.

 Sapphires' Chapel Service and Luncheon